Accessing the STREAMER Module

 Solidyne Multi-DiscoveryIf there is no physical access to the console, you can download the Multi-Discovery tool to detect Solidyne devices connected to the network.

-Remote access via Internet
+Remote Access via the Internet

 - In the SYSTEM menu, open the Internet Access tab.